jonaszeutzius/nft-price-checker/README.md

 # NFT PRICE CHECKER

-## Using the Blockspan API with React to Display NFT Market Data
+## USING THE BLOCKSPAN API WITH REACT TO DISPLAY NFT MARKET DATA

 In the world of digital art and collectibles, Non-Fungible Tokens (NFTs) have taken center stage, creating a bustling market of unique digital assets.
 As enthusiasts, collectors, or developers, there's often a need to keep a pulse on the ever-changing market value of these unique tokens.
 Understanding this, wouldn't it be great if you could create an application to check the current market price of a specific NFT at your fingertips?
 With the Blockspan API and React, this isn't just possible — it's straightforward!